Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 Free Trials

 Google does offer some twenty-four services for free perpetually albeit with some limitation caps.
 Additionally, Google does offer a free $300 of in-store credit to use on anything within the GCP portfolio, which isn’t much for larger enterprises.
 Comparatively, Amazon offers many more services to try out with its free tier with services categorized by having a single year to try, a few months with some leniency as to when the trial starts, and perpetually free services with some usage caps.
-We have got a great article here for those interested in more details about AWS’ free offerings.

 Payment Models